Prostir

 About Prostir

-Why we built it
+01Why we built it

 Why we built Prostir

-What it is
+02What it is

 What Prostir is, in plain words

-• Payments through Stripe
+• One-off or subscription payments through Stripe

-Who it's for
+03Who it's for

 Who it is for